epics-containers/epics-containers.github.io/2024-rework/_sources/user/tutorials/generic_ioc.rst.txt

 ====================

-In this tutorial you will learn how to take an existing support module and create a Generic IOC builds it.
+In this tutorial you will learn how to take an existing support module and create a Generic IOC that builds it.
 You will also learn how to embed an example IOC instance into the Generic IOC for testing and demonstration.

 This is a type 2. change from the list at `ioc_change_types`.